shanushikhar/Andrei-DSA/readME.md

-# created Basic Sorting Algorithm
+# created Merge Sorting Algorithm

-- `Sorted an input`
+- `Sorted an Array`
-- `Created BubbleSort Algo`
-  - to sort the array input
-- `Created SelectionSort Algo`
-  - to sort the array input
-- `Created InsertionSort Algo`
-  - to sort the array input
+  - this is pretty efficient